 Recently I started teaching myself Korean cooking and I noticed that one of the core ingredients – Gochujnag – has gluten in it.
 Gochujang is the Korean chili paste used in several dishes including Bibimbop.
 I went to many different Asian markets, including the Korean H Mart, and read the labels of every brand.
 Every single gochujang I saw sold in Seattle has gluten in it.
-It is very likely that you will be getting gluten exposure when ordering any dish at a Korean restaurant that uses chili paste.
+You will likely be getting gluten exposure when ordering any dish at a Korean restaurant that uses chili paste.
 Sneaky gluten filler is exactly what I discovered when I researched commercial gyro meat.

 For this post, I want to thank Gluten-Free Veg-heads UNITE for their post Gluten-Free Victory!!
 Spicy Korean Bean Paste.
-They spotted in the Wikipedia how commercial production of gochujang took over in the 1970s and this was likely when gluten became a staple ingredient.
+They spotted in Wikipedia how commercial production of gochujang took over in the 1970s and this was likely when gluten became a staple ingredient.
 Probably because it is cheap and acts as a preservative.
 Why it is there is of no concern to me.
-The important thing is that I am able to make my own gluten-free version.
-Using the recipe from Shizouka Gourmet converted by Veg-Heads and then adjusted my me, I made my own.
+The important thing is that I can make my gluten-free version.
+Using the recipe from Shizouka Gourmet converted by Veg-Heads and then adjusted by me, I made my own.

 - 1 1/8 cup water

 - 1 cup miso paste with no MSG or Gluten

 - 1 teaspoon rice vinegar